practicald2t/practicald2t.github.io/pages/shared_task.md

 - Your best output
 - Evaluation results (both our original one and any custom one you may implement)
 - The eventual modified evaluation script you produced

+All your submissions should be on the test-set only.
+We will keep an updated leaderboard on this webpage, with an overview of all teams' results.
+You can submit multiple times while you improve your system, but only the last one you send will be considered.

 ## Phase 2: Output submission and surprise domain evaluation
 **Deadline:** 5 Aug  2024 23:59 AoE